James Reling, LPC, CRC, SEP (he/him)

 Sensitivity: attuning to subtle needs and diverse forms of communication

-Adaptability: shaping practices to fit the individual, not the other way around
+Adaptability: shaping practices to fit the individual

-Divergence: honoring difference as a strength
+Divergence: honoring difference as a strength while supporting the challenges

 Interdependence: drawing wisdom from many sources